berlin0489210/ML_Project/README.md

 Overall, the topic modeling process was labor-intensive but ultimately rewarding, as the final results revealed interpretable patterns.

-Note: different experimentations can be found on Notebook `‘MLA Project_Topic Modeling.ipynb’`.
+Note: different experimentations can be found on Notebook `‘/recipes/Intermediate Notebooks/MLA Project_Topic Modeling.ipynb’`.

 ### TASK 2